About the Scholarship

 Who can apply?

-ISEP students from any member institution with demonstrated financial need qualify to apply for the ISEP Community Scholarship.
+ISEP students from any ISEP member or affiliate institution with demonstrated financial need qualify to apply for the ISEP Community Scholarship.
 You are encouraged to apply if you are a student who is statistically underrepresented in study abroad:

 - You’re the first person in your family to attend college or university